3:20-cv-03837

 VI.
 Other Allegations

-- The complaint alleges both induced and contributory infringement.
-The inducement allegations are based on customers "accessing and using the TCAM function" of the sold switches (Compl. ¶12, ¶14).
-The contributory infringement allegations are based on the defendant selling the switches, which allegedly contain the infringing TCAM, for the purpose of building internet systems (Compl. ¶12, ¶19).
+- Indirect Infringement: The complaint alleges both induced and contributory infringement.
+The factual basis for inducement is the allegation that Defendant's customers infringe by "accessing and using the TCAM function" of the sold switches (Compl. ¶12; ¶18).
+The basis for contributory infringement is the allegation that Defendant sells the switches for use in an infringing manner, such as to "build the access of the Internet system" (Compl. ¶12; ¶19).

 VII.
 Analyst’s Conclusion: Key Questions for the Case